Road Safety Manual

 Box 11.1: CMF Clearinghouse

 The Crash Modification Factor (CMF) Clearinghouse (http://www.cmfclearinghouse.org/) is one of the most comprehensive and advanced sources of information on road safety infrastructure effectiveness.
 Funded by the US Federal Highway Administration (FHWA), it provides a searchable database of information on infrastructure effectiveness.
 It is constantly updated, meaning that it is one of the most up-to-date sources of information on this topic.
 The CMF Clearinghouse applies a star rating (from one to five) according to the robustness of each CMF.
-This rating is based on study design, sample size, standard error, potential biases, and data source.
+This rating was updated to be based on study design, sample size, standard error, potential biases, and data source.

 The Crash Modification Factor (CMF) Clearinghouse